sam-maverick/enhanced-messageme/README.md

 Also, throughout this guide, remember to open any necessary ports of the firewall of your computer's OS, if applicable.

-# 2. Installing the Expo Go development environment
+# 2. Installing the development environment

 Follow the steps to [install Expo](https://docs.expo.dev/get-started/installation/).
 See the notes below if you need more help.